githubEdit

 status

-Use triggers to automatically create a new deployment when the app configuration changes:
+Use triggers to automatically redeploy when app configuration changes:

 spiceai_secret